Statehood Day

 Why attend the Statehood Day event?

 Ohio’s “birthday” on March 1 is a most appropriate date to convene Ohio’s history advocates and organizations to advocate and celebrate Ohio’s rich history.
 Anyone passionate about Ohio’s history is encouraged to attend the annual event at the Ohio Statehouse.
 You can also schedule an appointment to meet with your state representative and state senator that same day.
-You can find your elected officials on the Statehood Day website.
+You can find your elected officials linked on the buttons below.

 Who puts on the Statehood Day event?

-Statehood Day is sponsored by Ohio History Connection, Heritage Ohio, the Ohio Archaeological Council, the Ohio Local History Alliance, the Ohio Travel Association, the Ohio Genealogical Society, the Ohio Museums Association, the Ohio Historical Records Advisory Board, Preservation Ohio, the Ohio Academy of History, Ohio Humanities, the Ohio Council for Social Studies and the Society of Ohio Archivists.
+Statehood Day is sponsored by Ohio History Connection, Heritage Ohio, the Ohio Archaeological Council, the Ohio Local History Alliance, the Ohio Travel Association, the Ohio Genealogical Society, the Ohio Museums Association, the Ohio Historical Records Advisory Board, Preservation Ohio, the Ohio Academy of History, Ohio Humanities, the Ohio Council for Social Studies, the Society of Ohio Archivists and the America 250-Ohio Commission.

 What is included in my registration?